1 DAY OF DEEP MEDITATION

-To achieve Deep Meditation we have work with the inter-relatedness of body, breath & mind [tendrel].
-Developing inner peace, increasing mindfulness, evoking compassion, discovering openness and other heart-mind meditations all have their own blessings, but to realize the full depth and sustainability of meditation we need to include everythig we are.
+To achieve Deep Meditation we have to work with the interrelatedness of body, breath and mind [tendrel].
+Developing inner peace, increasing mindfulness, evoking compassion, discovering openness and other heart-mind meditations all contain their own blessings, but to realize the full depth and sustainability of meditation we need to include everything we are.
 Deep Meditation requires that we truly work with our bodily posture; loosen up the core of our body; utilize breathing; and regulate, heal and purify the energy body with its inner winds [energy], channels and chakras.
-This than becomes a foundation for a deep and sustainable opening and awakening our mind.
+This then becomes a foundation for a deep and sustainable opening and awakening of our mind.

 The result of this integral or tantric approach is sometimes referred to as ‘mindness meditation’ to distinguish it from the more basic or superficial ‘mindfulness meditation’.
-However we need to understand here that the word ‘mindness’ refers to the nondual nature of our mind – rigpa – which transcends the dualistic split of body & mind – or body, energy & mind – altogether.
+However we need to understand here that the word ‘mindness’ refers to the nondual nature of our mind – rigpa – which transcends the dualistic split of body and mind – or body, energy and mind – altogether.

-This day of Deep Meditation will rely upon the so-called tsalung practices to catalyze the integration process.
-Tsalung literally means ‘channels and inner winds’ – or more freely ‘the energy[body] – which is considered to be the medium of integration between body and mind.
+This day of Deep Meditation will rely upon the practices called tsalung to catalyze the integration process.
+Literally, tsalung means ‘channels and inner winds’ – or, more freely, ‘the energy[body]’ – which is considered to be the medium of integration between body and mind.

 The tsalung used come from the Bön tradition as taught by Tenzin Wangyal Rinpoche.
 There is a lot of media – books, audio and video – available that can be used for further study and practice.
 A media-list will be provided.